shofyanugraha/vstream/readme.md

 # run node server with supervisor and watch for changes
 $ npm run start
 ```
 #### Streaming with OBS
 Go to Settings > Stream.
 Select Custom service and `rtmp://127.0.0.1:1935/live`
 in server input.
-Enter your streaming key issued by NodeStream and click Apply.
+Enter your streaming key issued by `Sample Stream` and click Apply.
 Click start streaming to broadcast your stream.